A load test or stress test is measuring how many visitors your site could handle. Technically Requests per second!

 - Offload the server load using a CDN.
 Use Cloudflare (free) or any plaid ones like BunnyCDN or KeyCDN

 - Create a static version of pages.
-Use cache plugins like WP Rocket or WP Fastest Cache
+Use a cache plugin like FlyingPress.

 - Compress images